 Frank W. Jackson, of Pennsylvania, USA was president of the Greek Relief Committee, an organization established during WW1 to provide relief to Greeks during the genocide.
 In 1917 he stated:

-Harry Stürmer was a German journalist and correspondent for the Kölnische Zeitung newspaper in Constantinople during the years 1915-1916.
-In his memoir titled Two War Years in Constantinople, Stürmer was highly critical of the Turkish authorities and their treatment of the Greeks of Eastern Thrace.
+Harry Stürmer was a German journalist and correspondent for the Kölnische Zeitung newspaper in Constantinople between 1915-1916.
+In his memoir titled Two War Years in Constantinople, Stürmer was highly critical of the Turkish authorities and their treatment of Ottoman Greeks.
 He wrote:

 Persecutions from 1919-1922

-At the conclusion of the First World War, the C.U.P leaders responsible for the atrocities against Ottoman minorities during the war, were tried in Ottoman courts and many were found guilty of war crimes.
+At the conclusion of the First World War, C.U.P leaders responsible for the atrocities against Ottoman minorities during the war were tried in Ottoman courts and many were found guilty of war crimes.
 While this may have offered some justice to victims' families, the Allied occupation of Constantinople, and the occupation of Smyrna by the Hellenic army in May 1919 led to the formation of the Nationalist Kemalist movement of Mustapha Kemal.
-The continued persecution of Ottoman Greeks by the Nationalists from 1919-1922 was a continuation of the program initiated by the C.U.P and was to conclude with their final expulsion.
+The continued persecution of Ottoman Greeks by the Nationalists from 1919-1922 was a continuation of the program initiated by the C.U.P and concluded with their final expulsion.

 The New York Times, 4 March 1920.

 American writer and journalist Ernest Hemingway (1892-1961) arrived in Constantinople on the 30th of September 1922 as a foreign correspondent for the Toronto Daily Star to report on events following the Smyrna fire.
-The following month he was in Thrace and witnessed the expulsion of the Greeks there.
-In his October 20 dispatch, Hemingway described the wretched state of Greeks who were attempting the arduous journey to Greece by foot:
+The following month he was in Thrace and witnessed the expulsion of the Greeks.
+In his October 20 dispatch, Hemingway described the wretched state of Greeks who were attempting the arduous journey to Greece by foot.
+He wrote: